 Well, the cordless drill will have to say goodbye to battery performance and efficiency.

-On the other hand, the corded drill might get its wire cut or something else ruined thanks to mice and other factors.
+On the other hand, the corded drills might get their wire cut or something else ruined thanks to mice and other factors.

 So, the winner here is corded batteries.